 NFCC is an "open door" institution providing learning opportunities for continuing academic, career and life enrichment goals.
 Individuals 16 years or older who meet stated admission requirements may enter the College.
 Admission to associate degree programs requires that an applicant must have graduated from high school with a standard high school diploma or a college ready diploma or have a General Education Diploma (GED) issued by the Department of Education.
-Admission to a bachelor's degree program requires the applicant to be a graduate of a regionally accredited college with an associate in science degree.
+Admission to the Bachelor of Science in Nursing program requires that the applicant hold the Associate in Science in Nursing from a college accredited by an agency approved by the US Department of Education to offer associate degrees.
 Admission to specific programs of study at NFCC is based on a number of factors, none of which is the sole determinant in deciding eligibility.
-For information about Enrollment Services and the Bachelor of Science in Nursing, see page 126.
+For information about Enrollment Services and the Bachelor of Science in Nursing, see page 100.